 Everyone has their own preferred methods of travel.
 What I may prefer may not be how others like to travel.
 Here are a few suggestions of how I like to travel to Walt Disney World and what I found to be popular with other people as well.
 This will give everyone the important information you need to make an informative decision based on your own personal preference for your next vacation to Walt Disney World.

-- Driving negatives: Resort parking fee (DVC members excluded).
-Theme park parking fees (certain criteria allows free parking), the long, daunting walk to/from the parking lots to the theme park or have to wait for the Disney ride to/from the parking lot to the theme park; takes much longer to drive to Walt Disney World than to fly adding more vacation time, possibly crabby passengers, more meals to pay for, bathroom breaks, etc. Then, after you're exhausted from your time at Disney, you have to drive all the way back home.
+- Driving negatives: Hotel parking fee (some exclusions apply).
+Theme park parking fees (some exclusions apply), the long, daunting walk to/from the parking lots to the theme park or have to wait for the Disney tram to/from the parking lot to the theme park; takes much longer to drive to Walt Disney World than to fly adding more vacation time, possibly crabby passengers, more meals to pay for, bathroom breaks, etc. Then, after you are exhausted from your time at Disney, you have to drive all the way back home.

 9. Fly to Disney--While you will not have the freedom to drive off Disney grounds when you want and will need to rely on Disney transportation to get around, Disney really makes the "flying in" experience as seamless as possible.
 Yes, you will have airline luggage restrictions or you could just pay more for the overweight bags.
-There are no bending the TSA rules, but a quick flight to Orlando and jumping on a free Disney Magical Express without having to wait for my luggage has my vote!
-No need to bring the GPS, stop for gas, wait for a rental car and luggage, etc. Just let the Magical Coach bring you directly to your resort.
-Just be sure to carry all necessary meds or items needed for a few hours until your luggage is in your room.
+There are no bending the TSA rules, but a quick flight to Orlando and jumping on a free Disney Magical Express without having to wait for luggage has my vote!
+No need to bring the GPS, stop for gas, wait for a rental car, luggage, etc. Just let Disney's Magical Express bring you directly to your resort.
+Just be sure to carry all necessary medications or items needed for a few hours until your luggage is in your room.
 Your carry-on luggage can be stored with Bell Services so you can head out to the parks until your room is ready.
 Just be sure to have some tip money ready for Bell Services.

 8. Beverages--Like I said in "9 Free Items at Walt Disney World", water is free at any quick service restaurant.
-You can carry a bottle of water/juice/soda or the refillable mugs and refill at a bubblah (aka water fountain), but if you don't have a stroller, wheelchair or a backpack to hold bottles (with caps to avoid a mess in your bags) then don't worry about carrying it.
-How will you enjoy yourself on the rides if you're holding mugs or bottles?!
+You can carry a bottle of water/juice/soda or the refillable mugs and refill at a bubblah (aka water fountain), but if you do not have a stroller, wheelchair or a backpack to hold bottles (with caps to avoid a mess in your bags) then do not worry about carrying it.
+How will you enjoy yourself on the rides if you are holding mugs or bottles?!
 Just go to a quick service restaurant and ask for a cup of water.

-7. Cell phones/meeting place--I'm sure EVERYONE has a cell phone to get in touch with others in your vacation party, but batteries die, phones get lost, people get (inadvertently) separated, etc. Set up a time and place to touch base in person, just in case.
+7. Cell phones/meeting place--I am sure EVERYONE has a cell phone to get in touch with others in your vacation party, but batteries die, phones get lost, people get (inadvertently) separated, etc. Set up a time and place to touch base in person, just in case.
 Have a plan ready for when others are separated by accident.
 Example: Wait 15 minutes in current location.
 If not there, meet at the baby care center.
-For young children, finding a cast member is best so they don't get scared.
+For young children, finding a cast member is best so they do not get scared.
 Lost children whose parents cannot be found will be brought to the baby care center by a cast member.
-While I haven't had to do this, it sounds like meeting at the baby care center is best when children are involved.
+While I have not had to do this, it sounds like meeting at the baby care center is best when children are involved.
 How about making your own bracelet for your child to wear or an ID card that has your contact information?

-6. Luggage/Bags--Don't forget to pack the very important stuff that you can't live without and would have difficulty replacing while at Disney.
+6. Luggage/Bags--Do not forget to pack the very important stuff that you cannot live without and would have difficulty replacing while at Disney.
 For instance, forgot a sweatshirt?
-That's ok.You can buy one at Disney.
+That is ok.You can buy one at Disney.
 Forgot the sunscreen?
-That's ok.
-Disney has that, too, but you're going to pay top dollar for it!
+That is ok.
+Disney has that, too, but you are going to pay top dollar for it!
 Forgot your medications?
 That can be a problem, but there is a solution.

-I'll never make that mistake, again!
-As I said in "Random Tips", there is a way to get medications delivered to Disney that you forgot, but it's time consuming and costly.
+I will never make that mistake, again!
+As I said in "Random Tips", there is a way to get medications delivered to Disney that you forgot, but it is time consuming and costly.
 You have to find a pharmacy that carries your medication (Yes, I had that problem.
-One of my husband's medications was not carried at 3 pharmacies!), call your doctor to have them call amount of the prescription you need while you are there, which will not be covered under insurance, because the insurance company says you already have the proper amount of medications needed, but they are AT HOME; Don't forget about the delivery fee!
-Plus, if it's on the weekend or after hours, you have to wait for the doctor to call back.
-Do you want to waste your day and not go on rides or see shows waiting for that call back so you don't miss the call?
+One of my husband's medications was not carried at 3 pharmacies!), call your doctor to have them call amount of the prescription you need while you are there, which will not be covered under insurance, because the insurance company says you already have the proper amount of medications needed, but they are AT HOME.
+There is also a delivery fee.
+Keep in mind, if it is on the weekend or after hours, you have to wait for the doctor to call back.

-4. Listen to your body--Don't allow your body to get to the point when you're listening to it that you're thirsty, because you should already be drinking lots of water before you get to that point.
+4. Listen to your body--Don't allow your body to get to the point when you are listening to it that you are thirsty, because you should already be drinking lots of water before you get to that point.
 Feet aching?
 Sit down and rest.
 Back aching?
 Sit down and rest.
 Muscles cramping?
 Sit down and rest.
 Walt Disney World is a very, VERY large resort.
 You will, easily, walk 8-20 miles per day.
-That's without backtracking, too!
-Wear very comfortable shoes, but even with the best shoes, you still need to rest.....even if it's for 5-10 minutes.
+That is without backtracking.
+Wear very comfortable shoes, but even with the best shoes, you still need to rest.....even if it is for 5-10 minutes.
 Here are some suggestions on how to rest and rejuvenate while being entertained.

-1. Disney Resorts--It's no secret that Disney is expensive, but staying in a Disney resort does have benefits that you can't get if you stay off Disney property.
+1. Disney Resorts--It is no secret that Disney is expensive, but staying in a Disney hotel does have benefits that you cannot get if you stay off Disney property.
 Plus, with the extras you have to pay for staying off property, how much is the difference?
 Plus, look at Walt Disney World's site for specials.
 There may be discounts offered during the times you want to go.
 Click here for the Pros and Cons With Staying On or Off WDW Property.
 Here are a few negatives to staying off Disney property:

-- Can't take free ride on Magical Express from airport
+- Cannot take free ride on Disney's Magical Express from airport

 - Must rent a car if flying into Florida

-- Can't take advantage of "Extra Magic Hours"
+- Cannot take advantage of "Extra Magic Hours"

-- When parks are almost hitting capacity, anyone not staying in a Disney resort are first not to be allowed in the park.
+- When parks are almost hitting capacity, anyone not staying in a Disney hotel are the first to not be allowed in the parks.

-- Can't book fastpasses more than 30 days out of checkin date.
+- Cannot book fastpasses more than 30 days out of checkin date.